PhD position in Philosophy of Science

-- Original diplomas (Bachelor and Master degree or equivalent) and a transcript of records in the original language, including an authorized English translation if issued in another language than English or Danish.
+- Original diplomas (bachelor’s and master’s degree or equivalent) and a transcript of records in the original language, including an authorized English translation, if issued in a language other than English or Danish.
 If not completed, a certified/signed copy of a recent transcript of records or a written statement from the institution or supervisor is accepted.

 - Publication list (if available)

 - Names and email addresses of two references (reference letters are not required)

 The deadline for applications is Sunday March 31, 2024, 23:59 (GMT +1).

 We reserve the right not to consider material received after the deadline, and not to consider applications that do not live up to the above-mentioned requirements.